Cyconi/2800-202410-BBY23/README.md

    - toggleCard function in select_scenario.ejs, studyGuide.ejs, and studyPage.ejs
    - showQuestion function in game.js
 4. ChatGPT helped in understanding how to read each JSON file synchronously and parse the JSON content of each file in interpersonal.js.
+5. ChatGPT wrote habitGraph.js as we did not know how to add a graph into our project.
+The code has been commented by us.

 Nathan Hilde:
 I used Copilot and ChatGPT to create base templates for EJS files.